-Sometimes when a tooth is severely damaged and there is not enough of the natural tooth remaining to support a crown, a procedure called a build up is performed using composite to add back enough structure so the tooth can be crowned and preserved.
+When a tooth is severely damaged, and there is not enough of the natural tooth remaining to support a crown, a procedure called a “build up” is performed.
+Composite is used to add back enough structure to the tooth so that it can be crowned and preserved.

-Next, the composite material is applied to fill the prepared area and extend the structure of the tooth.
-Again using the curing light, the shaped composite core is solidified into place.
+After that, the composite material is applied to fill the prepared area and extend the structure of the tooth.
+Again, using the curing light, the shaped composite core is solidified into place.
 Your doctor will shape the core of the tooth so it can support a crown.